hansliss/parseSoapLog/README.md

 Oh, and it pretty much assumes that there's only a single stream of SOAP calls - it won't try to regroup anything.
 The log files are already organized by client {IP,port} anyway, so it's a pretty safe assumption for this particular case.

-TODO: There's no reason to parse everything first and store it in memory, and then print it out.
-This will be fixed when I feel like it.
-Probably fairly soon, because this thing is much slower and more resource-hungry that it should be.